rokka-io/rokka-site/source/_references/60-users-and-memberships.md

 ### Adding, listing and deleting Api Keys of a user

 In general, if a user has `read`, `upload` or `sourceimages:read` rights somewhere, all this methods won't work.
-We assume, that such a user is used for public use and people could otherwise just changed your key, if they know the Api Key.
-If you want to change an Api Key of such a user, you should use the 2nd method with creating a new user and associating it to an organization.
+We assume, that such a user is used for public use and people could otherwise just change your key, if they know the Api Key.
+If you want to change an Api Key of such a user, you should use [the 2nd method](#creating-a-new-user-to-get-a-new-api-key) with creating a new user and associating it to an organization.

 #### Adding an Api Key to a user